Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 There are certain rules that are typically followed for the "first boss" in an action video game.
 It is not untypical for the first boss to be treated as a glorified tutorial, however, that need not be the case for this guy.
 I want Cerberus to 100% be the first major wall the player has to overcome.

 Intro:
-The player drops into the arena from the previous level and the Catalyst floats quietly above the edge of the platform.
+The player drops into the arena from the previous level and after the player finishes the standard loop of the Catalyst spawning enemies and such.
+The Catalyst will floats quietly above the edge of the platform.
 Rumbling sounds are played and Cerberus's body begins to appear from the outskirts in the distance.
-A few moments later, a large creature with the body of a snake jets up to the left of the Catalyst, then a second on the right, and finally a third one jets up higher than the others directly behind the catalyst and chomps down on it, A vertical slit eyeball pupil appears on the catalyst and then the figth begins
+A few moments later, a large creature with the body of a snake jets up to the left of the Catalyst, then a second on the right, and finally a third one jets up higher than the others directly behind the catalyst and chomps down on it, A vertical slit eyeball pupil appears on the catalyst and then the fight begins

 Player Objective:
 Attack the Catalyst inside Cerberus's mouth.
 The creature holding the Catalyst will occasionally back away into the abyss and send out enemies for the player to deal with.
-The other 2 Cerberus heads will navigate semi-randomly around the arena and unleash simple attacks, the player will have the attention and focus split between different enemies in all directions at worse
+The other 2 Cerberus heads will navigate semi-randomly around the arena and unleash simple attacks, Managing the player's attention between different directions will be the main goal of the fight

 ---